-The inaugural workshop commenced with the first group of 20 fellows– among them 7 from the GYA– from 7-12 June 2015 in Pretoria, South Africa.
+The inaugural workshop commenced with the first group of 20 fellows in June 2015, in Pretoria, South Africa.

-The second cohort of Africa Science Leadership Fellows consisted of twenty-two outstanding scientists from all major regions of Africa – among those, five GYA members.
+The second cohort of Africa Science Leadership Fellows consisted of 22 outstanding scientists from all major regions of Africa.
 The scientists, spanning a wide variety of disciplines including the social sciences and humanities, met in April 2016 in Pretoria.
 The week-long workshop on ‘Leading a new paradigm for African Science’ delved deeply into topics such as collective leadership and science communication.
 Leaders in academia and research, science communication, and leadership theory and practice joined the fellows for interactive sessions.

 An Africa Science Leadership Clinic was held in October 2016, to discuss leadership style, effective group and workshop structure, methodology, funding and organisation and to facilitate the further development of effective transdisciplinary networks across Africa.

 The programme is creating a lasting network of science leaders on the African continent, spanning not only across countries, but also across disciplinary boundaries.
 It is successfully developing an awareness and a curriculum for leadership development in academia that can be applied in other institutions in Africa and beyond, and has created a focal point for connection with science leadership training programmes in other parts of the world.
-Inspired by the Africa SLP, an ASEAN SLP has run for two consecutive years, with the third meeting in planning for 2018.
+Inspired by the Africa SLP, an ASEAN SLP has run for two consecutive years, with further meetings in planning from 2019-2021.